gbvanrenswoude/tf-infra-falco-eks-audit-bridge/README.md

 # tf-infra-falco-eks-audit-bridge
 Terraform infrastructure for falco-eks-audit-bridge (as proposed in https://xebia.com/blog/monitoring-aws-eks-audit-logs-with-falco).
 This creates a Kinesis Firehose stream sending data to an s3 bucket coming from your EKS cluster control plane logs, loosely based on [this](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs//SubscriptionFilters.html#FirehoseExample) AWS example.
-You can then use the [falco-eks-audit-bridge](https://github.com/xebia/falco-eks-audit-bridge) deployment to process your cluster cohtrol plane logs with Falco.
+You can then use the [falco-eks-audit-bridge](https://github.com/xebia/falco-eks-audit-bridge) deployment to process your cluster control plane logs with Falco.

 ## Config